Call it walking, hiking, backpacking, trekking, or rambling—here are some things you need to know about long distance trails and hiking in Europe

 Barnatresc - Barcelona

-I've come across some non-competitive 12-15 km walks in and around Barcelona so walkers can "get to know the city's most interesting parts, as well as its gardens, monuments, architecture, history, how the city was built, among others." [info]
+We've come across some non-competitive 12-15 km walks in and around Barcelona so walkers can "get to know the city's most interesting parts, as well as its gardens, monuments, architecture, history, how the city was built, among others." [info]

-Some of my favorite urban and suburban walks are documented in Great Walks of Europe.
-An interesting walk I've documented is a walk out of the Roman city center towards Ostia Antica: Museo della Via Ostiense to the Basilica of St. Paul.
+Some of our favorite urban and suburban walks are documented in Great Walks of Europe.
+An interesting walk we've documented is a walk out of the Roman city center towards Ostia Antica: Museo della Via Ostiense to the Basilica of St. Paul.
 If you get off the train in Assisi and have some time on your hands, you might want to walk In the Footsteps of St. Francis of Assisi.

 The Rambler's Association has a fine site about walking in the UK.
 The site has a wealth of practical advice on walking as well.